White Bear Lake, Minnesota: History

 The railroad was the largest man-made happening in White Bear Lake.
 On September 10, 1868, the Lake Superior and Mississippi Railroad officially opened the extension to White Bear Lake.
 This was a gala occasion.
 Ten platform cars of 300 men and four passenger cars for 200 ladies made the trip from St. Paul.

 By 1874, Mark Twain had included White Bear Lake as the resort in his "Life on the Mississippi."
 The "American Travelers Journal" 1881 proclaimed, "One of the most popular resorts in the magic northlands is White Bear Lake."
 Barnum's hotel became the Leip House, featuring a ballroom, billiard room, dancing pavilion, bowling alley, and boats.
 F.C.
 Williams opened the Williams House on the Murray property on Lake Avenue.
 James Waters opened the White Bear House at the depot.
 In 1879, the Ramaley Pavilion was opened and described as "perhaps the finest structure around the lake" (Breeze 1890).
 There was Lake Side Cottage on Lake north of 6th and "Château gay."
 Shady Side, Bachelor's Rest and Hotel Benson were three of the resorts at Bald Eagle Lake.

 The Cottage Park summer residents built a club house in 1881 where they had their meals, entertainment and social life.
 In 1881, the Manitou Implement Co. developed the Island for cottages with the added important feature of water works.
 The "Fillebrown" house on Lake Avenue was built in 1879 by C.P.
 Noyes.
 It was purchased in 1881 by Judge George Young and in 1905 purchased by the J. Walter Fillebrown family who donated the house to the White Bear Lake Area Historical Society in the 1970s.

-The City of White Bear Lake was incorporated in 1921.
+The City of White Bear Lake was incorporated on October 11, 1921.

 In 1940, Nellie Geraldine Best painted a tempera mural, Early Voyageurs at Portage, as part of the WPA's nationwide mural project for the post office in White Bear Lake, Minnesota.
 The location of this mural is unknown.
 It may have been removed during a post office remodeling.